 While any injury is a challenge, catastrophic injuries can have a permanent impact on your life.
 If your devastating injury resulted from the reckless or careless acts of another person, you can ease the burden of this unexpected challenge with the help of a dedicated injury attorney.

 A lawsuit against the at-fault party could help you receive financial recovery for your losses.
 If successful, you could obtain monetary compensation that will pay your medical bills and provide for your future income.
-Our Columbus catastrophic injury lawyers will review the facts surrounding your injury and advise you on your best chances for compensation.
+Our Columbus catastrophic injury lawyers at our firm will review the facts surrounding your injury and advise you on your best chances for compensation.

 A catastrophic injury is one so severe that it causes permanent or long-term impact on a person’s quality of life.
 A common effect of a traumatic injury is the inability to maintain employment after the accident.